 The school is committed to the prevention of alcohol and other substance use/abuse.
-No student may use, possess, distribute alcohol or sell. substances, nor may he/she use or possess drug paraphernalia on school grounds or at school-sponsored events, except drugs as prescribed by a physician.
-Medication that a student must carry with him/her must have the appropriate documentation provided to The terms "alcohol the Health Office. and/or other substances" refers to the use of all substances including, but not limited to: alcohol, tobacco, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and "designer inappropriate drugs".
-The use of prescription and over-the-counter drugs is also forbidden.
+No student may use, possess, distribute alcohol or other sell. or substances, nor may he/she use or possess drug paraphernalia on school grounds or at school-sponsored events, except drugs as prescribed by a physician.
+Medication that a student must carry with him/her must have the appropriate documentation provided to the Health Office.
+The terms "alcohol and/or other substances" refers to the use of all substances including, but not limited to: alcohol, tobacco, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and "designer drugs".
+The inappropriate use prescription and over-the-counter drugs is also forbidden.